kamiwaza-drew/debian-build/README.md

 # Kamiwaza Debian Package

 This repository contains the Debian packaging files for Kamiwaza AI Platform.
+The package automates the installation of Kamiwaza and all its dependencies on Ubuntu systems.

-## Building the Package
+## Features

+- Automatic installation of all required dependencies
+- Systemd service integration
+- NVIDIA driver and Docker configuration
+- Automatic download and installation of the latest Kamiwaza release

-### Prerequisites
+## Prerequisites

-- Debian/Ubuntu system
+- Ubuntu 22.04 LTS or later
 - `dpkg-dev` package
 - `debhelper` package

-### Build Steps
+- sudo privileges

+## Building the Package

 1. Clone the repository:
 ```bash